Michigan State basketball's stifling defense takes down Oakland, 79-62, at Breslin Center

 Walker scored 12 of his 14 points after halftime, helping the Spartans (6-5) grow an eight-point halftime lead to as many as 27 points after intermission.

 Trey Townsend had 17 points to lead Oakland (6-6), while former MSU guard Rocket Watts added 16 points and four rebounds.
-Blake Lampman added 12 points on four 3-pointers for the Golden Grizzlies.
+Blake Lampman added 12 points on four 3-pointers for the Golden Grizzlies, who shot just 36.5% overall and turned 16 offensive rebounds into only 11 second-chance points.

+"I'm as disappointed as I've ever been coming out of this place," said Oakland coach Greg Kampe, who fell to 0-22 against Izzo and the Spartans since the in-state series began in 1998.
+"The first three to five minutes of the second half really angered me.
+It changed the game."

 Do it with defense